Qyrus > Resources > Blogs > Feature Friday – Effortlessly Test Web and Mobile Apps by Making API Calls From Your Scripts

 Suraj:

-On top of all that, Qyrus is a “no code” platform that bases itself off of simplicity.
-Prior to Qyrus, testers might have to cobble together a framework of possibly multiple different tools in order to achieve this same functionality.
+On top of all that, Qyrus is a “no code” platform that bases itself on simplicity.
+Prior to Qyrus, testers might have had to cobble together a framework of possibly multiple different tools in order to achieve this same functionality.
 And on top of that, a deep understanding and knowledge of testing and coding in general would be required.

 How do you see this feature impacting day-to-day operations across organizations?